Skip to content

 As we got up in the higher altitudes more vegetation appeared: small bushes and pine trees.
 The vegetation made it more difficult to find the trail markings and the pace slowed down.

-20 minutes later we started our descent.
-We had not been able to find the GPS file for this part of the hike and the path was not shown on either of our navigation apps, so we only had a printed map with the route.
+The trail on the eastern side of the canyon is not used much, and we had not been able to find a GPX file for it.
+The trail was not shown on any of our navigation apps, so we only had a printed map in low detail.

 We were getting stressed as we were not able to make it down before sunset at 17:30.
 Due to the technical terrain we were only slightly faster downhill, and our legs were tired.
 There were no hikers or shepherds on the trail down.